 In conducting clinical trials, Astellas confirms that clinical trial subjects have provided informed consent, having received a full explanation of the purpose and methods of the trial, its expected benefits and disadvantages, matters related to compensation for health impairment and other details.
 Moreover, we implement education and training for any employees or staff members involved in clinical trials, and monitor medical institutions that perform clinical trials to ensure full GCP compliance.

-In addition, we manage trial data appropriately to protect the privacy and confidentiality of the personal information of clinical trial subjects.
+In addition, we protect the privacy and confidentiality of the personal information of clinical trial subjects by managing trial data appropriately.
 Periodic assessments are also made to check that any outsourced clinical trials are conducted in accordance with the same standards.

 Disclosure of Information on Clinical Trials and Trial Results

-Specifically, Astellas provides patient-level data that have been anonymized in accordance with applicable laws and regulations through an external website*1 to those scientists and healthcare professionals requesting it.
-Doctors and the public can confirm summaries of clinical trial findings via the website for clinical trial data disclosure.
-This website also gives patients access to plain language summaries of study results prepared for non-experts*2.
+Astellas registers clinical trials, posts clinical trial information, and discloses clinical trial results.
+Astellas provides patient-level data that have been anonymized in accordance with applicable laws and regulations through an external website*2 to those scientists and healthcare professionals requesting it in the case that review panel consisting of third party experts evaluates and approves the request based on scientific usefulness and scientist eligibility.
+Healthcare professionals and the public can confirm summaries of clinical trial findings via the website.
+This website also gives patients access to plain language summaries of study results prepared for non-experts*3.

 Expanded Access to Investigational Medicines